+- Examples of Graphic Organizers on the Web The Pomperaug Regional School District 15 in Connecticut provides examples of graphic organizers in both English and Spanish.
+The graphic organizers on this page can be downloaded using Adobe or Microsoft Word but cannot be reproduced without permission from Region 15.
 Though not reproducible, the graphic organizers housed at this site serve as a useful resource for generating your own graphic organizers for the history classroom.
 Some particularly helpful examples that model ways to help students understand important historical concepts are those accessible through the Cause and Effect—GO.4 link.
 Here you will find examples of graphic organizers that can be effectively used to convey the historical concepts of cause and effect, multiple causality, and cyclical cause and effect.

 - Another useful link is Compare and/or Contrast—GO.6 which provides examples of graphic organizers (GO.6.2, GO.6.3) that can be used to contrast historical events/eras.

 - A third useful link is a set of graphic organizers that can be used to help students construct an expository historical essay (Expository Writing—GO.9).
 These essay guides help students understand the structure of an expository essay and how to organize information effectively.